yoshuawuyts/knowledge/arch/patterns.md

 Scalability patterns, or how to write software that works regardless of algorithms, data structures, abstractions and languages.

+Examples here are mainly extracted from [the zeromq guide](http://zguide.zeromq.org/page:all), which you should read.
+The guide also excellently describes why we need patterns and sockets, rather than centralized brokers:

+> So small to medium application developers are trapped.
+Either they avoid
+> network programming and make monolithic applications that do not scale.
+Or
+> they jump into network programming and make brittle, complex applications
+> that are hard to maintain.

 ## core patterns
 - [REQRES](#request-reply) - Connect a set of clients to a set of services.
   Remote procedure call and task distribution pattern.